iPad Pro 2020 11"

 It’s not often any product fulfills the criteria for being “expensive, but worth it,” but the Apple iPad Pro 2020 does just that.
 It’s the best version of the best tablet you can buy.
 If you already own the 2018 version, there is no real need to update to this one, which highlights the fact there isn’t anything drastically new here outside of more power, and the promise of augmented reality features enabled with the lidar sensor in the future.

 Is there a better alternative?

-Yes, but it depends on what how you envision using your iPad over the next couple of years.
+Yes, but it depends on how you envision using your iPad over the next couple of years.
 There’s no question that the iPad Pro 2020 is the best tablet you can buy today because it’s so versatile — but it is expensive, and if you want to have a very similar experience at a lower price, perhaps look around for a 2018 iPad Pro, which can still be found for less money.
-The basic 10.2-inch iPad costs just $330, and is also a great if you don’t expect to do much work.
+The basic 10.2-inch iPad costs just $330 and is also great if you don’t expect to do much work.

 However, if you want to shift away from a laptop and toward the iPad for work, the extra power will be worth it in the long term.
 If you want an Android tablet, we are fans of the $650 Samsung Galaxy Tab S6, and the media-focused $400 Galaxy Tab S5e.
 Although we haven’t tested it out for any length of time yet, the Huawei MatePad Pro 5G impressed during our hands-on time, and certainly has a massive amount of tech inside, including wireless charging and a 5G connection.